Capital Goods shares rise

-On BSE,903 shares were trading in green, 915 were trading in red and 104 were unchanged.
+On BSE,1215 shares were trading in green, 627 were trading in red and 105 were unchanged.

 Powered by Capital Market - Live News